 mellohome is a referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to mellohome, this information is simply shared in exchange for an undisclosed fee with real estate agents in a process known as a blind match. mellohome is an affiliated brokerage of loanDepot.

-No. mellohome revenue comes from undisclosed referral fees.
+Yes and No. mellohome revenue comes from undisclosed referral fees.
 Blanket referral fees set by such networks range anywhere between 25%-40% of the entire agent's commission. mellohome is a pay-to-play scheme that offers biased matches for financial gain.
 The main qualification for real estate agents who participate with mellohome is their willingness to pay a referral fee.

 Your review has been successfully received.
 Please allow 24 hours for your review to become available.